-The following fees does not include the cost of books or other course materials.
+The following fees does not include the cost of books or other course materials and is meant to help you estimate the costs for 2016-17.
 There may be additional ancillary fees levied for enrolment in specific courses or for individual circumstances.
 These will be reflected in the student's invoice.
 Students who drop from full-time to part-time after the 100% refund period will be charged full-time incidental fees.

-Registration will occur automatically if you pay at least the minimum first installment of your fees (or officially defer them) by April 20 (summer session) or August 19 (fall/winter sessions).
+Tution Fees Payment: Registration will occur automatically if you pay at least the minimum first installment of your fees (or officially defer them) by August 23, 2016 (for 2016 Fall AND 2017 Winter).
 If your payment has not been received or officially deferred by these dates you will be removed from your courses at any time.
 The Student Accounds office will allow a processing time of 10 days for bank payments to be received by the University before removing you from courses.
 If you wish to register after you have been removed, you will be charged a late registration fee.

 For most full-time, undergraduate students at Woodsworth College, the first avenue of financial assistance is through the federal and provincial (ie OSAP) loan program.
 Eligible students must maintain a course load of at least 60% in each term to qualify for federal/provincial funding.